oracle-livelabs/pts/ai-vector-search-fundamentals/3-exhaustive_search/exhaustive_search.md

 ## Introduction

-This lab walks you through the steps to run exhaustive similarity searches and what is happening during the search.
+This lab walks you through the steps to run exhaustive similarity searches and describes what is happening during the search.

 Watch the video below for a quick walk-through of the exhaustive similarity search lab: